mikbe/hashmodel/README.markdown

 ### **Flattening records : flatten_index**
+    # The field used to flatten the records, the flatten index,
-    # Flatten index is automatically set to the first field ever given
+    # is automatically set to the first field ever given
     # but you can change it to any field you want.
     hash_model = HashModel.new(:raw_data=>records)